Fight Right: Stop Screaming. Start Talking.

 Even the happiest of couples fight on occasion.
 It's unavoidable.
 But you can avoid engaging in a screaming match that doesn't resolve the issue at hand.
 Here are a few tips on how to argue effectively:

 Never start a sentence with "you."

 When fighting with your partner, your first instinct is to blame him or her for everything.
-It's tempting to say statements like, "You never listen."
+It's tempting to make statements like, "You never listen."
 "You never do the dishes."
 "You just sit around watching TV all the time."
-But once you start a sentence with "you", the other person immediately becomes defensive.
+But once you start a sentence with "you," the other person immediately becomes defensive.
 Instead of listening, your partner starts thinking of rebuttals and things "you've" done wrong.
 Instead, start each sentence with "I." For example, the above statements can be expressed as: "I feel sad when it seems like you're not listening."
 "I can't stand doing the dishes all the time."
 "I'm worried that you're wasting your life away watching Sopranos reruns."
 Because your partner won't feel so defensive, he or she will be more apt to listen.

 Don't fight in front of other people.

 We don't care how much whiskey you've drank - don't bring up touchy subjects in front of another person.
 Besides the fact that you'll make that person feel uncomfortable, neither one of you can truly speak freely in front of someone else.